CONTRACTS & IP APPLIED TO THE INTERNET

-Note, Kathy does not like to give people bad vibes and feels that contracts are confrontational.
+Note, Kathy does not like to give people bad vibes and feels that contracts with their “legalese” are confrontational.
 As a result, she does NOT have a web-designer contract which protects her in case of dispute with her clients, although she does burn sage anytime she receives a check from a new client.

 One day a new client named Brent Bush Jr. contacts Kathy from Maine where he lives.
 Brent has seen some of Kathy’s work and wants to give Kathy a large retainer to create a “bomb” website.
 Brent has no real business but is filthy rich and is a “Star Wars” fanatic.
 He would dearly love it if Kathy could style the web site utilizing the Star Wars theme.